Blue Gender: Plot

 After intensive training, Yuji and Marlene return to Earth with two other Sleepers named Tony Frost and Alicia Whistle.
-Tony is an inexperienced AS pilot, but his B-cells give him great AS skills.
-Alicia is only a young teenager with no combat experience and not much sense of what is going on around her.
-They and the other forces of Second Earth battle the Blue, successfully destroying a few of the largest nests before they return to Second Earth.
-However, the battles begin to have a negative effect on Yuji, who has very little regard for human life and is completely obsessed with being better than Tony at killing the Blue.
-Yuji's actions deeply concern Marlene and she begins to realize something is wrong.
+Tony is an inexperienced AS pilot, but his B-cells give him excellent AS skills.
+Alicia is a young teenager with no combat experience and a limited understanding of what is happening around her.
+They and the other forces of Second Earth battle the Blue, successfully destroying a few of the most enormous nests before they return to Second Earth.
+However, the battles begin to harm Yuji, who has minimal regard for human life and is utterly obsessed with surpassing Tony in killing the Blue.
+Yuji's actions deeply concern Marlene, and she begins to realize something is wrong.

 Shortly after returning to Second Earth, the High Council orders the Sleepers on a second offensive against the Blue.
-Marlene becomes separated from Yuji once again, but in his current state, he does not seem to care.
+Marlene becomes separated from Yuji once again, but in his current state, he appears unconcerned.
 As the Sleepers are carrying out their mission, a battle on Second Earth between two factions is waged.
-Seno Miyagi, director of Second Earth's science division, leads the "Ark" rebellion and seizes control of the military, lunar resources, and education stations of Second Earth from the High Council, who escape to and retains control of the medical station.
+Seno Miyagi, director of Second Earth's science division, leads the Ark rebellion and seizes control of the military, lunar resources, and education stations of Second Earth from the High Council, who escape to and retain control of the medical station.
 Marlene learns about the nature of the illness that put Yuji in stasis, the source of his abilities, and the source of the Blue: they are a defense mechanism enacted by the Earth to purge the existence of humanity, and the B-cells that exist in the Sleepers could become a potential threat to humanity as well.

 After the Ark successfully takes over Second Earth from the High Council, Marlene heads down to Earth in search of Yuji.
 When she finds him, his B-cells are already beginning to activate, and he begins to go berserk as a killing machine.
-After struggling with him, Marlene is finally able to get through to Yuji and helps him overcome his madness by showing her human emotions and feelings for him.
+After struggling with him, Marlene is finally able to get through to Yuji and helps him overcome his madness by showing him her human emotions and feelings.
 Meanwhile, Tony and an unknowing Alicia have also abandoned the remaining ground forces.
 The troops fend off waves of Blue before escaping with the few remaining survivors.
-Tony and a now brainwashed Alicia also eventually return to Second Earth but bring with them several Blue when they board the medical station.
+Tony and the brainwashed Alicia also eventually return to Second Earth but bring with them several Blue when they board the medical station.